top of page

 "Mathematics is the language in which God has written the universe."
 Galileo Galilei

 Try this: start your next staff meeting with the Pythagorean Theorem and watch the room squirm.
-The fear of math is deep, cultural, and constructed—and it follows us for life.
+The fear of math is deep, cultural, and constructed and it follows us for life.

 But here’s the truth: math should be the most democratic subject.
 Math is logic.
 Math is the universe.
-It’s a natural process that every brain can learn—just like riding a bike, swimming, or driving a standard.
+It’s a natural process that every brain can learn, just like riding a bike, swimming, or driving a standard.
 You struggle, you practice, you internalize.
-You don’t copy your way through math—you understand your way through.
+You don’t copy your way through math.
+You understand your way through.

 And today, with Khan Academy, YouTube, ChatGPT, and free open-source tools, the “mystery” of math is dead.
 The gatekeeping is unnecessary.
 The narrative that only some kids can learn math?
 That’s the real disability.